surajbeston/sablekh/api_docs/docs/library.md

 }`

 * This will not actually create a library. you shoud also send a `PATCH` request to the same endpoint with additional boolean variable `finished`.
 See `Change Library`.

+* You won't have it searchable until you alter it once more.

 ### Retrieve Library